Read our Co-CEO’s take on compensation trends — featured in WSJ.

 Types of commission data visualizations

-Some people like a clean number.
-Some prefer charts.
-Others like tables.
 That’s why these options (and more) are available to help you create that perfect reporting view for your intended audience.

-Highlight critical metrics to improve user focus.
+Highlight critical compensation metrics to improve user focus by adding icons and colors.

-Need to aggregate the total commission payout from last month?
 Use summary cards to quickly show leadership what they’re looking for.

 Showcase your data that suits your audience.

 Want to show a time series of rep attainment over the last quarter?
-Or a breakdown of sales revenue by compensation plan by territory?
-Select from any of these standard charts to lay out your data in a straightforward and easy-to-understand way.
+Or a breakdown of sales revenue by compensation plan by territory

 • Line